kisenka/svg-fill-loader/README.md

         test: /\.svg$/,
         resourceQuery: /^\?fill=/, // match only imports like `url(image.svg?fill=red)`
         use: [
-          'url-loader', // or file-loader
+          'svg-url-loader', // or url-loader
           {
             loader: 'svg-fill-loader',
             options: {
               selector: 'path,circle' // `selector` option will be used for all images processed by loader
             }
           }
         ]
       }